Columbia, SC, October 15, 2020 –

 Inmates to Entrepreneurs

 If you or someone you know has a criminal background and is interested in starting a business, there is a free class available from Inmates to Entrepreneurs.
-This is an 8-week course that is offered virtually for no charge.
+This is an 8-week course that is offered virtually for no charge and resumes in 2021.
 You can learn more and register HERE.

 Resources for Parents & Teachers